-More than 60 percent of the key is preserved for public use, giving nature lovers the year-round opportunity to explore wildlife refuges, natural wetlands, sanctuaries and nature parks.
-The Key is a renowned habitat for nesting birds, newly-hatched sea turtles, butterflies, dolphins, rays, and more.
-Many local species are endangered and are protected under federal law.
+More than 60 percent of the Key is preserved for public use, giving nature lovers the year-round opportunity to explore wildlife refuges, natural wetlands, sanctuaries, and nature parks.
+The Key is a renowned habitat for nesting birds, newly-hatched sea turtles, butterflies, dolphins, rays, and more, and many species are endangered and protected under federal law.

-Climb the three-stories-high observation tower there and watch for dolphins, but stop by the ranger station first- binoculars are available for a loan there.
+Climb the three-stories-high observation tower there and watch for dolphins, but stop by the ranger station first-binoculars are available to loan there.

 Perdido Key Area Nature & Walking Trails

-- Estuary Trail is two miles long and traverses wetlands, scrub, and coastal habitats at the Tarkiln Bayou Preserve State Park (Bauer Road between Sorrento Road and Lillian Highway)
+- Estuary Trail is two miles long and traverses wetlands, scrub, and coastal habitats.
+Tarkiln Bayou Preserve State Park (Bauer Road between Sorrento Road and Lillian Highway)

-- Tarkiln Bayou State Park is a haven for botanists and nature lovers of all types.
-It has been a favorite spot for hiking and birdwatching or even just a family picnic in the pavilion area.
-It is only a 10-15 minute drive from Perdido Key.
-The 4,290-acre park is home to nearly 100 rare carnivorous plants, once you arrive a wealth of native plants and animals await.
+- Tarkiln Bayou State Park is a haven for botanists and nature lovers of all stripes.
+It has long been a favorite spot for hiking and birdwatching, or even just a family picnic in the pavilion area.
+It is only a 10-15-minute drive from Perdido Key.
+The 4,290-acre park is home to nearly 100 rare carnivorous plants, once you arrive a wealth of rare native plants and animals await.

-- Perdido Bay Trail is 6.5 miles long and winds through communities of longleaf pine, oak, mixed hardwoods, and wet prairie.
+- Perdido Bay Trail is 6 ½ miles long and winds through communities of long leaf pine, oak. mixed hardwoods and wet prairie.

-- Wet Prairie Trail is 2.5 miles long and winds through a wet prairie ecosystem
+- Wet Prairie Trail Is 2 ½ miles long and winds through a wet prairie ecosystem.

-- Gulf Islands National Seashore is home to a popular boardwalk trail that starts at Florida Route 292 (Perdido Key Drive, southwest from Pensacola and turn East on Johnson Beach Road
+- Gulf Islands National Seashore is home to a popular boardwalk trail that starts at Florida Route 292, southwest from Pensacola; tum east on Johnson Beach Road.

-- Johnson Beach Discovery Nature Trail is a nice hike (under half a mile) over a raised boardwalk through dunes, pine trees and salt marsh outlooks leading to a beautiful view of Grand Lagoon.
+- Johnson Beach Discovery Nature Trail is a nice hike Oust (under ½ mile) over a raised boardwalk through dunes, pine trees, and salt marsh outlooks leading to a beautiful view of Grand Lagoon.